THIS DATE IN HISTORY: April 6

 1980: In his 1,767th and final regular-season game, 52-year-old Gordie Howe of the Hartford Whalers scores his 801st NHL goal, a backhand shot past Detroit Red Wings goaltender Rogie Vachon.
 The Whalers win 5-3 at the Hartford Civic Center to end their first season in the NHL.

 Howe's 15th goal of the season comes 11:25 into the second period, with Ray Allison and Gordie Roberts earning assists.
-Mr. Hockey also earns his 1,049th and final assist when he sets up Allison's first-period goal.
+He also earns his 1,049th and final NHL assist when he sets up Allison's first-period goal.

 It's a bit of poetic justice that Howe scores his final NHL goal against Vachon.
 On Feb.
 18, 1967, in his NHL debut with the Montreal Canadiens at the Forum, Vachon stops Howe, then a member of the Red Wings, on a breakaway for his first save.